-In October of 2020, BWXT NEC launched its own dedicated Facebook and Twitter social media platforms to better engage with its community members.
+In October 2020, BWXT NEC launched its own dedicated Facebook and Twitter social media platforms to better engage with its community members.
 Social media channels help BWXT NEC share information about activities with the public in a timely way.
-In 2022, BWXT NEC issued two to four social media posts each week on Twitter and Facebook.
-Post topics include information about BWXT NEC's operations, invitations to events, job postings, community giving and involvement, CLC recruitment, educational information, industry highlights, and more.
+In 2023, BWXT NEC issued two to four social media posts each week on X (formerly Twitter) and Facebook.
+Post topics included information about BWXT NEC's operations, invitations to events, job postings, community giving and involvement, CLC recruitment, educational information, industry highlights, and more.